RandyRDavila/GraphCalc/src/README.md

 ## Linear and Integer Programming Solvers

-Many of the NP-hard graph invariant computations of GraphCalc depend on third-party solvers.At least one of the following is required if you intend to use solver-based functions (e.g., `gc.solve_independent_set(G)`):
+Many of the NP-hard graph invariant computations of GraphCalc depend on third-party solvers.At least one of the following is required if you intend to use solver-based functions (e.g., `gc.maximum_independent_set(G)`):

 - **CBC** (recommended):